ariblake/Blake_Conway_Strong_Bootcamp/README.md

-# Matchstick Advertising and Marketing Agency
+# Matchstick
 This project was built for an assignment for Fanshawe College.
 In groups of 3, we were to create, brand and build a fictional startup agency.
 After brainstorming, the name Matchstick came to the surface.
+Matchstick is a advertising and marketing agency located in London, Ontario.
 This name described our mission statement words perfectly; we are passionate about our work, find the latest trends and overall, we are hot :fire:
 ## Built With
 * [Foundation](https://foundation.zurb.com "Foundation") - Foundation Framework
 * CSS